heartsentwined/ember-auth/README.md

 # Contributing

 You are welcome!
-As usual: fork, branch, commit, pull request.
+As usual:
+1. Fork
+2. Branch
+3. Hack
+4. Commit
+5. Pull request

 ## Todo